-All Nova Scotia Provincial Parks are alcohol-free from the park opening date until 1 p.m., July 3, 2013 at 1:00 pm.
+All Nova Scotia Provincial Parks are alcohol-free from the park opening date until 1 p.m., July 3, 2015 at 1:00 pm.
 Mid-season changes to this policy may occur if local issues arise.
 McNabs and Lawlor Islands are alcohol-free year round.
 Alcohol-free means no alcohol is permitted in the park.
-Following July 3, while liquor consumption is permitted at registered camper's sites, clients are expected to be responsible regarding alcohol use, to observe park quiet hours from 10:30 p.m. to sunrise and to be respectful of other campers.
-Any disregard of these regulations may result in cancellation of a camping permit(s), fine(s), loss of future camping privileges in Nova Scotia parks and/or a court appearance.
+Alcohol-free means no alcohol is permitted in the park.
+Following July 3, you may consume alcohol at your campsite only.
+Campers are expected to consume responsibly, observe quiet hours from 10:30 p.m. to sunrise and respect other campers.
+Abuse of alcohol or disregard of park regulations may result in cancellation of your camping permit, loss of future camping privileges, and/or a court appearance

 We are committed to providing facilities and services that encourage park use by everyone, and regularly modify our parks and develop new facilities to meet that commitment.
 Over half of our parks offer some facilities for people with disabilities.
 Jerry Lawrence Provincial Park, Halifax County offers wheelchair-accessible fishing piers, nature trails, picnic sites, and viewing areas.
 For more information about accessibility, please contact the nearest Department of Natural Resources office or the Parks and Recreation Division at (902) 662-3030.